The MAKESafe Power Tool Brake

 The first step is to select a base unit that matches the voltage of your machine.
 The voltage of your machine will be listed on the machine itself and the machine’s motor.
 It can also be determined by looking at the machine’s plug.
 If you’re not sure, check out our detailed post on determining machine voltage.

-We offer three primary models that cover most applications.
-These three models are all the same size and they function in the same way, differing only by the voltage they’re meant to work with.
+We offer three primary voltages that cover most applications.
+These three models are all the same physical size and they function in the same way, differing only by the voltage they’re meant to work with.
 They are summarized in the table below.

 Have a different voltage or a bigger motor?
-We also offer custom control panels that can meet any customer requirements so call us if one of our standard options doesn’t meet your needs.
+We also offer this industrial machinery brake that can meet any customer requirements so call us if one of our standard options doesn’t meet your needs.

 |Voltage||Single-Phase 120V||Single-Phase 240V||Three-Phase 240V|